The thyroid is a small bow-shaped gland that sits in the front of the neck, just below the Adam’s apple. It produces the hormones:

 - an enlarged thyroid gland (goitre)

 Hypothyroidism is usually permanent and is treated by replacing thyroxine.

 Your doctor will be able to diagnose these problems by performing a blood test to check for the levels of thyroxine and other related hormones in your body.

-Fortunately, if you have a problem with your thyroid, many different treatments are available.
+If you have a problem with your thyroid, many different treatments are available.
 They might involve medication and, in some cases, your doctor may recommend surgery.

-Last reviewed: December 2016
+Last reviewed: November 2020